£23.38 £28.00

 Spacing (O.L.D.) - the width of the hub measured at its widest point, from the outside of the locking end nuts (O.L.D. = Over Locknut Dimension), not including the hub axle.
 This measurement needs to match the inside of your fork's dropouts.
 Steel forks can be stretched or squeezed a few mm but it's always best to avoid this if possible, aluminium or carbon forks should never be stretched.

-Shimano Deore XT front wheel skewer (or hub spindle if you prefer), hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium/steel/plastic and weighing in at 60 grams.
+Shimano Deore front hub, hailing from Japan and in production during the 2000s.
+Made from aluminium/steel and weighing in at 222 grams - pretty lightweight for a front hub at that time.
 A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW